Kicksecure/security-misc/README.md

 - Disable merging of slabs with similar size, which reduces the risk of triggering heap overflows and limits influencing slab cache layout.

-- Provides option to enable sanity checks and red zoning via slab debugging.
+- Provide the option to enable sanity checks and red zoning via slab debugging.
-  Not reccommened due to implicit disabling of kernel pointer hashing.
+  Enabling this feature will implicitly disable kernel pointer hashing.

 - Enable memory zeroing at both allocation and free time, which mitigates some use-after-free vulnerabilities by erasing sensitive information in memory.